finance calculator

 How to use this calculator

-3. Enter your marginal tax rate (or combined rate).
+3. Enter your marginal tax rate or a combined federal + state rate.

 Inputs explained

-Use combined marginal rate if you want a single multiplier for savings.
+An approximate marginal tax rate on your FSA contributions.
+You can use a combined federal + state rate if you want a single multiplier for tax savings.

 How it works